Skip to main content

 Specialization: I expect to see models specifically fine-tuned for different mathematical domains.
 A model optimized for abstract algebra.
 Another for numerical analysis.
 We're moving away from one-size-fits-all.

-My Actual Recommendations (As of January 29, 2026)
+My Actual Recommendations (As of June 2026)

 For learning: Use DeepSeek-R1 alongside Claude.
 The fact that it's free means you can ask follow-up questions without worrying about cost, which is how you learn.
+Photomath is also excellent for step-by-step guidance.

 For verification: Wolfram Alpha.
 Seriously.
 Use AI to understand the problem and approach, then verify symbolic manipulations with Wolfram Alpha.